SoyDanielRomero/EyeExercise/README.md

 # Eye Exercise 👨‍💻
 <img src='./eyes.png'>

 This is an exercise developed during MIT xPro Professional Certificate in Coding: Full Stack Development with MERN.
-It is about moving objects in the screen following cursor.
+It is about moving objects on the screen following the cursor.
 To achieve this, we should detect the cursor position, store its coordinates to update the eyes position dynamically

 ## Installation 🔧